 Child abuse and neglect is a tragedy that should not occur.
 Each year, some 15,000 incidents of abuse and neglect involving over 20,000 children are reported in the four Missouri counties of the St. Louis region.
 Nearly 1,000 of these incidents are substantiated as abused and another 8,000 are considered at risk and designated for further family services.
 Read our 2018 fact sheet on child abuse and neglect.

-The St. Louis Family and Community Partnership and the St. Louis Area Council on Child Abuse and Neglect each April team up with organizations and individuals across the metro area to raise awareness about child abuse/neglect, and to promote efforts to strengthen families – the best way to prevent abuse/neglect.
+The St. Louis Child Abuse and Neglect Network teams up with organizations and individuals across the metro area to raise awareness about child abuse/neglect, and to promote efforts to strengthen families – the best way to prevent abuse/neglect.
 Child Abuse Prevention Month has been held annually nationally since 1982.

 Here’s how you can get involved: